llobato/docs/docs/other/install-gwms-frontend.md

 ### OSG Factory access

-Before installing the Glidein WMS VO Frontend you need the information about a [Glidein Factory](http://glideinwms.fnal.gov/doc.prd/factory/index.html) that you can access:
+Before installing the GlideinWMS VO Frontend you need the information about a [Glidein Factory](http://glideinwms.fnal.gov/doc.prd/factory/index.html) that you can access:

 1. (recommended) OSG is managing a factory at UCSD and one at GOC and you can request access to them
 2. You have another Glidein Factory that you can access